hypirion/lein-shell/doc/DOCUMENTATION.md

 Here, `lein` will run `foo arg1 arg2` on any non-Windows system and `bar arg1 arg2` on Windows, and this will happen before any task within this given project.

+As may be evident, this replacement option is only possible for specific commands, and is not something you can set in general.